-Escape to a private beach ten minutes outside the city of Aqaba to the haven of health that is Movenpick Tala Bay.
-They offer a dive centre, boot camp (eight outdoor obstacle courses + CrossFit style HIIT training), yoga garden, 250 metre running track, and fitness centre.
+Escape to a private beach, 10 minutes outside the city of Aqaba, to Mövenpick Tala Bay.
+The hotel offers a dive centre, a boot camp, a yoga garden, a 250-metre (820ft) running track and a fitness centre.
 The Zara Spa features 11 different types of treatment rooms.
-In addition to more traditional local hammam experiences, they offer modern treatments, such as Thalgo body treatments to target cellulite and marine wraps to detox.
+In addition to more traditional local hammam experiences, it offers modern treatments, such as Thalgo body treatments to target cellulite and marine wraps to detox.
 Natural and local ingredients are used in many of the treatments.
-Local tip: Movenpick has a second location at the Dead Sea and, similarly, Zara Spa Dead Sea is one of the highlights – another great option for a wellness escape.

-Newly opened in early 2018, the Fairmont Amman offers a classic five-star urban escape.
-With a Dead Sea pool and a range of treatments using the highly regarded Trinitae Dead Sea products, their in-house Willow Stream Spa brings the Dead Sea to the city.
-The spacious 22,000 square metre oasis features every kind of amenity one expects from a high-end health-conscious hotel: hydro pool, vitality pools, ice fountains, personal training (both in person and on-demand virtual), private and group fitness classes, and salon services.
-Local tip: If your budget doesn’t allow for a swanky hotel, many Amman hotels let outside guests book spa services and purchase day-use pool passes.
-Inquire with the hotels directly.
+With a Dead Sea pool and a range of treatments using the highly regarded Trinitae Dead Sea products, the Willow Stream Spa at the Fairmont Amman brings the Dead Sea to the city.
+The spacious 22,000sqm (236,806sqft) oasis features every kind of amenity one expects from a high-end health-conscious hotel: a hydro pool, vitality pools, ice fountains, personal training (both in-person and on-demand virtual), private and group fitness classes, as well as salon services.